Important warning for older adults with dementia:

 - tell your doctor and pharmacist if you are allergic to quetiapine, any other medications. or any of the ingredients in quetiapine tablets or extended-release tablets.
 Ask your doctor or pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor if you or anyone in your family has or has ever had diabetes or a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death).
-Also tell your doctor if you have ever used street drugs or overused prescription medications, if you have severe nausea or diarrhea, hypokalemia or hypomagnesemia, or think you may be dehydrated.
-Tell your doctor if you have or have ever had a prolonged QT interval, any condition that makes it difficult for you to swallow, or seizures, cataracts, a low number of white blood cells in your blood, high cholesterol, high prolactin levels, high or low blood pressure, a heart attack, a stroke, breast cancer or thyroid, heart or liver disease.
-If you have ever had to stop taking a medication for mental illness because of severe side effects, be sure to tell your doctor.
+Also tell your doctor if you have ever used street drugs or overused prescription medications.
+Tell your doctor if you have or have ever had a low level of potassium or magnesium in your blood, a low number of white blood cells, are unable to completely empty your bladder, any condition that makes it difficult for you to swallow, trouble keeping your balance, seizures, cataracts, high cholesterol, high prolactin levels, an enlarged prostate, high or low blood pressure, a heart attack, a stroke, breast cancer or thyroid, heart or liver disease.
+Tell your doctor if you have constipation, severe vomiting, diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.
+Also, if you have ever had to stop taking a medication for mental illness because of severe side effects, be sure to tell your doctor.

 - if you are having surgery, including dental surgery, tell your doctor or dentist that you are taking quetiapine.